Skip to main content

 What We Love

-• Genuine gradient sunrise — 30-minute light ramp beats an alarm clock radio every morning
+• Genuine gradient sunrise — 30-minute light ramp starting warm amber and brightening to white beats alarm-clock audio every morning

 • Solid core sound library — white noise, rain, fan, and ocean work without subscribing

-• Alexa and Google routines — compatible with morning automations from elsewhere in the house
+• Alexa and Google routine compatibility — receives morning automation commands from elsewhere in the home

 • Touch controls — no phone needed at 5 AM